 It is relatively cheap-US $550-$600.
-It has a simple manual of arms- once it is loaded and in service, simply draw, aim, trigger press.
+It has a simple manual of arms- once it is loaded and in service, draw, aim, trigger press.
 The trigger pull and trigger action remain the same for every shot.
 Rinse and repeat until you do not need to fire anymore.
 There are no extraneous levers or controls.
-It is rugged, reliable, has good capacity in either form, is easy to customize, easy to maintain, and there are enormous amounts of aftermarket parts available to modify or improve performance and utility for a particular user.
+It is rugged, reliable, has good capacity in either form, is easy to customize, and easy to maintain, and there are enormous amounts of aftermarket parts available to modify or improve performance and utility for a particular user.
 The plastic frame allows significant modifications; you can get the grip custom reshaped and shrunk slightly as well as stippled for a better hold, and it’s possible to even create a flared magazine well for faster loading.

 The trigger is crunchy, gritty, and long, about 8 pounds.
-(Edit: Some trigger connector combinations give much better and smoother trigger function, circa 5.5- pounds- my personal Glocks have triggers that are as rough as an East Texas gravel road).
-The Glock grip angle is awkward and pointing is unnatural for most firers.
+(Edit: Some trigger connector combinations give a much better and smoother trigger function, circa 5.5- pounds- my Glocks have triggers that are as rough as an East Texas gravel road).
+The Glock grip angle is awkward, and pointing is unnatural for most firers.
 The pistol grip itself is very straightforward; it has been compared to clutching a 2×4 piece of lumber.

 Both models are accurate and well made.
 A metal SiG is rugged and reliable.
 Being hammer-fired, they are less sensitive to ammo loaded with overhard primers.
-They have excellent factory sights and the all-metal construction gives a “heft” that builds confidence.
+They have excellent factory sights, and the all-metal construction gives a “heft” that builds confidence.
 Capacity is pretty much up to modern standards.

-The manual of arms of the Double Action/Single Action system is simple: once it’s loaded and in service, the firer simply draws, aims, and presses the trigger through its 11-pound Double Action trigger pull which cocks the hammer and then releases it to fire the first shot; subsequent shots are fired with a crisp and short 5-pound Single Action trigger pull.
-The SiG grips fit the human hand, most shooters can avoid side gripping.
+The manual of arms of the Double Action/Single Action system is simple: once it’s loaded and in service, the firer draws, aims, and presses the trigger through its 11-pound Double Action trigger pull, which cocks the hammer and then releases it to fire the first shot; subsequent shots are fired with a crisp and short 5-pound Single Action trigger pull.
+The SiG grips fit the human hand, and most shooters can avoid side gripping.

 When firing is finished, the pistol must be manually “decocked” with the decocking lever before reholstering; that’s a step in the manual of arms that the Glock doesn’t have.
-Learning to manage the SiG trigger for best accuracy requires more training time, although it is readily accomplished.
+Learning to manage the SiG trigger for the best accuracy requires more training time, although it is readily accomplished.

-Final verdict: Glock 17 vs SIG P226
+Final verdict: Glock 17 vs. SIG P226